August 10, 2021

 In order to participate in the online classes, students must have a computer, tablet, or smart phone, and a reliable internet connection.
 Speakers and a microphone, or a telephone, will also be required to participate in live sessions using Google Meet.
 Instructors and school administrators will be available to assist students with technology related issues.

 Virtual School Visit

 AIMS will continue to conduct virtual school visits for all prospective students.
 In order to participate in these virtual visits, you must have a computer, internet connection, and email account.
 During the virtual visit, our admissions specialists will discuss your programs of interest and show you a glimpse of the campus through images and videos.
 This will be an interactive experience so make sure you bring lots of questions.
 To learn more, please contact our admissions department at 908-222-0002, Ext.
 553 or firstname.lastname@example.org.

 We are still enrolling new students in upcoming start dates.
 If you have already visited the school, or completed a virtual visit, the next step is to schedule your application or enrollment appointment.
-Applications and enrollments are being done remotely.
+Beginning May 17, most applications and enrollments will be done on campus.
 Prospective students should contact the admissions department to learn more about the process.
-Please note that all remote enrollments may require students to complete and sign duplicate enrollment documentation when they return to campus for face-to-face instruction.

 To better assist and support our students, AIMS Education has set up a help desk for all technical and student related issues.
 Please contact email@example.com if you are having technical issues, difficulty accessing school resources, or any other general questions.
 If the help desk is unable to assist you, your question will be forwarded to the appropriate department.